-- 15 See Basic Human Rights Reference Guide on the principle of legality in national counterterrorism legislation (forthcoming). - 16 See, for example: - The Siracusa Principles on the Limitation and Derogation Provisions in the International Covenant on Civil and Political Rights, hereinafter "The Siracusa Principles" (E/ CN.4/1985/4), annex, paras.
+- 15 See, for example: - The Siracusa Principles on the Limitation and Derogation Provisions in the International Covenant on Civil and Political Rights, hereinafter "The Siracusa Principles" (E/CN.4/1985/4), annex, paras.
 10 and 16 ("10.
 Whenever a limitation is required in the terms of the Covenant to be 'necessary,' this term implies that the limitation: (a) is based on one of the grounds justifying limitations recognized by the relevant article of the Covenant; (b) responds to a pressing public or social need; (c) pursues a legitimate aim; and (d) is proportionate to that aim"; and